Diversifying the Mixture-of-Experts Representation for Language Models with Orthogonal Optimizer: Experiment

 \textbf{Similarity over Experts.} As MoE-based Transformers are relatively new and there are limited publicly available pre-trained models, there is currently no standardized evaluation method for assessing the similarity over experts.
 In this study, we propose two metrics to evaluate the diversity among experts in the MoE model.
 Firstly, we calculate the percentage of different parameters between two experts, which provides a quantitative measure of how distinct the two experts are from each other.
 Specifically, we randomly select two experts and compute the ratio of the different parameters to the total number of parameters.
 A higher percentage indicates that the two experts are more dissimilar.
 Secondly, we use variance as a metric to assess the diversity among all the experts.
 We calculate the variance of the outputs of all experts for a given input sample.
 A higher variance suggests that the experts are more diverse in their predictions for the given input, which is desirable for the MoE model.
 These two metrics provide complementary information on the diversity among experts and can help to diagnose the degeneracy problems in MoE models.

 Figure.~\ref{fig:similarity} shows the percentage of different parameters.
 We calculated the difference over expert parameters in the model optimized by OMoE and AdamW at the same position.
 Based on the difference, we recorded the proportion of parameters that has a more significant difference compared with the baseline.
 We define the proportion as \textit{diverse degree}, indicating the gap between experts compared with the baseline.
 We can see that in all tasks, the diverse degree is improved compared to the baseline.
 Among them, the diverse degree in the QQP and MNLI tasks is more considerable, showing the powerful role of the OMoE algorithm in improving the difference for parameters.
 We also analyze the variance of experts.
-Table~\ref{tab:similarity1} and Table~\ref{tab:similarity2} show the variance of all experts relative to the mean value.
+Table~\ref{tab:similarity1} shows the variance of all experts relative to the mean value.
 Compared to the AdamW optimizer, our optimizer effectively enhances the variance of the expert, thereby improving the performance of the MoE architecture.
 It is worth noting that the greater difference between experts does not necessarily mean better model performance.
-For example, in the QQP and MNLI tasks, although progress was made in terms of expert differences, the performance improvement was less significant than in other tasks.
 One possible explanation is that high-resource tasks can take advantage of a large number of parameters in a sparse model, thereby improving model performance without increasing expert differences.
 We will discuss the relationship between similarity and performance in Section~\ref{sec:skipstep}. \\